audrey617/My-Notes/DL/TopicReview.md

 For review purpose.
-These are not solutions for problem sets. <br>
+These are not solutions for problem sets/quizzes. <br>

 ---------------------------------------------------------------